 Finally, Marketing cannot afford to ignore the inherent risk in these distributed digital conversations.
 There’s another class of capability that’s purpose-built and uses AI to protect the brand and in some cases prevent regulatory risk.
 It’s important to prioritize the indirect conversations such as social posts due to the public or semi-public nature of the communications.
 Outside of our own intelligent content controls, we work with two leaders in this field – Proofpoint Digital Risk and Safeguard Cyber to extend the protection to the digital identities of your customer-facing people.

 Success in establishing digital client relationships at scale is achievable by Sales and Marketing teams.
 It starts with empathy and having a good understanding between Sales and Marketing for how digital channels are used and the gaps and challenges that each face.
 Finding ways to create and deliver targeted messaging at scale is a common goal that can be supported by tools in order to drive nurturing and converting conversations that achieve financial objectives.
-Take a look at the case studies and best practices in the field – I recommend resources from Vengreso – they have some great podcasts and a fantastic SAP case study.
-Grapevine6 also posts case studies with accomplished sellers on our blog.

 Read More: Why GDPR Changes Everything…for the Better